 The medical community recognises that there is a need for better indicators of CVD risk.
 The cost to monitor and treat patients suffering from CVD, including heart attacks and other cardiac events such as strokes is enormous.
 According to the American Heart Association (AHA), the total financial cost of CVD and strokes in the US alone during 2001 was estimated at over $298 billion.

-The causes of CVD are multifactorial and therefore the Company is working on the development of a number of different products to assess CVD risk.
-Axis-Shield believes that these new markers will ultimately provide medical practitioners with the information they need to prescribe the most efficacious and cost effective therapies, the result being a healthier patient leading a more comfortable lifestyle and more efficient management of a chronic and potentially fatal disease.
+The causes of CVD are multifactorial and we are therefore working on the development of a number of different products to assess CVD risk.
+We believe that these new markers will ultimately provide medical practitioners with the information they need to prescribe the most efficacious and cost effective therapies, the result being a healthier patient leading a more comfortable lifestyle and more efficient management of a chronic and potentially fatal disease.
 In the future we believe that early diagnosis and remedial action may be able to reduce the overall burden of cardiovascular disease.

 Acute blood clots

 Elevated levels of fibrin degradation products (D-dimer) are indicative of the presence of a significant blood clot.
 Blood clots form when long strands of fibrin attach to each other to form a clot.
 Meanwhile, the cell walls initiate a mechanism that can dissolve the coagulated blood, and the marker D-dimer is one of the products released during this process.
 Formation of blood clots may be induced by a variety of causes including deep venous thrombosis or pulmonary embolism.
-Axis-Shield markets tests for D-Dimer under the AxSYM xtra programme and on the NycoCard point-of-care system.
+We provide tests for D-Dimer on the NycoCard point-of-care system.

-We are currently developing an Afinion assay for high sensitivity C-Reactive Protein (hsCRP) as a marker of inflammation associated with CVD and atherosclerosis
+Additionally, our Afinion assay for high sensitivity C-Reactive Protein (hsCRP) can be used as a marker of inflammation associated with CVD and atherosclerosis

 A pioneering organisation focused on the development and manufacturing of important and innovative in vitro diagnostic tests for use in clinical laboratories and at the point of care.